 Our next stop was the archaeological complex of Saksaywaman.
 Located on a steep hill that overlooks the city, the fortified complex has a wide view of the valley to the southeast.
 Archeological studies of surface collections of pottery at Saksaywaman indicate that the earliest occupation of the hilltop dates to about 900 AD.
 Because of its location high above Cusco and its immense terrace walls, this area of Saksaywaman is frequently referred to as a fortress.
 It is said that Inca laid Cuzco the same shape as the puma and Saksaywaman is the head of the Puma.

+Our next 3 stops were smaller Inca ruins in the same area: Q'enqo, a religious center dedicated to the adoration of the Earth and Puca Pucara - A military control center.
 Day 3 (Ollantaytambo via the sacred valley): For this day, we had booked a taxi to take us to a small town about 70 km from Cuzco, names Ollantaytambo, which is the start of the traditional inca trail to machu picchu and also, the station for the train to Aguas Calientes near the base of Machu picchu.

 We had deceided to take the route via Chincheros, Moray and Maras salts plains.
 Our first stop was the Chincheros textile market, where we were explained the weaving process a little bit, while sipping on hot cocoa leaves' tea.
 Chincheros is the center of weaving in Peru.
 It is home to the Interpretation Center of Andean Textiles.
 Local women entertain tourists with weaving demonstrations.
 The women will show how they produce different colors for the wool they spin and weave (video above).